underscoreio/essential-slick/src/pages/5-data_modelling.md

 via `User.tupled` and `User.unapply`, so we don't need to build them ourselves.
 However it is useful to remember that we can provide our own functions for more elaborate packaging and unpackaging of rows.
-We will see this in one of the exercises in this section.
+We will see this in one of the exercises in this chapter.

 ### Tuples versus Case Classes